President & Chief

 Gregory Leahey is a founder of ReEnergy and is responsible for overseeing the company’s operation of non-energy assets.
 He was formerly Vice President–Recycling and Waste Services at EAC Operations, Inc. In that role, Greg had profit and loss responsibility for all of EAC’s waste procurement, waste collection, waste transfer, landfill and recycling activities.
 Greg also was responsible for the acquisition of a number of waste collection and transportation companies, and negotiation of strategic waste and disposal contracts.

-To improve the environment by optimizing the recovery of materials from construction and demolition debris through the use of innovative technology, creating valuable products, and minimizing the need to dispose of the debris in landfills.
+ReSource improves the environment by optimizing the recovery of materials from construction and demolition debris through the use of innovative technology and creating valuable products, thereby diverting material from disposal.